The Acer Chromebook 14 is a highly-debuted laptop and is geared towards higher-end power users.

-This is a detailed review of the Acer Chromebook 14.
-I’ll be reviewing it coming from budget-friendly Chromebooks, such as the Acer bestsellers that are priced right around $160.
-This is actually my first “high-end” Chromebook, so I won’t be comparing it to other premium Chromebooks, such as the Lenovo ThinkPad 13 Chromebook.
-This review will be for the Acer Chromebook 14 specifically from an “upgrade” perspective from the budget Acer Chromebooks.
+This is a detailed review of the Acer 14.
+I’ll be reviewing it coming from budget-friendly devices, such as the Acer bestsellers that are priced right around $160.
+This is actually my first “high-end” laptop, so I won’t be comparing it to other premium models, such as the Lenovo ThinkPad 13 Chromebook.
+This review will be specifically from an “upgrade” perspective from the budget laptops.

 Anyway, let’s get on with the review.

 First, the price.
-The Acer Chromebook 14 comes at a very attractive sticker price of only $299, which is about double of what I paid for the entry-level Acer Chromebook.
-Just to let you know the specs of my Chromebook, it’s the Acer CB3-131 with an Intel Celeron processor, 4GB of RAM, and a 16GB SSD.
+It comes at a very attractive sticker price of only $299, which is about double of what I paid for the entry-level model, for those who are new to it.
+Just to let you know the specs of mine, it’s the Acer CB3-131 with an Intel Celeron processor, 4GB of RAM, and a 16GB SSD.
 It has an 11.6 inch IPS display.
 It’s the most popular Chromebook on amazon’s marketplace and it’s made by Acer.

 Why did I decide to purchase one?
-Well, the Acer Chromebook 14 is an upgraded, higher-end Chromebook.
-After reading about it earlier, I decided that I wanted to try it out, after being impressed with what a Chromebook can do and all the benefits Chromebooks have over Windows laptops.
+Well, it’s an upgraded, higher-end model.
+After reading about it earlier, I decided that I wanted to try it out, after being impressed with what one of these can do and all the benefits Chromebooks have over Windows laptops.

 The first thing I noticed after unboxing it is the shell.
-It’s comes with an all-metal build, which feels very sturdy, expensive, and nice to the touch.
+It comes with an all-metal build, which feels very sturdy, expensive, and nice to the touch.

-Full Aluminum body means a lighter and thinner Chromebook
+Full Aluminum body means a lighter and thinner form factor

 The laptop with a closed lid is less than an inch in width.
-It also feels heavier and thicker compared to my current budget Chromebook.
-However, the Acer 14 is a 14 inch machine, whereas mine is only 11.6.
-The difference in screen sizes comes as a rescue, since I don’t want to go back to 11.6 after seeing 14.
+It also feels heavier and thicker compared to my current budget laptop.
+However, the Acer 14 is obviously a 14-inch machine, whereas mine is only 11.6”.
+The difference in screen sizes comes as a big burden since I don’t want to go back to 11.6” after seeing 14”.
 I often found myself zooming in on my main machine.